DeepLabCut/DeepLabCut/docs/functionDetails.md

+# standard (single animal) DeepLabCut UserGuide

+This document covers single/standard DeepLabCut use.
+If you have a complicated multi-animal scenario (i.e., the look the same), then please see our maDLC user guide.

-### DeepLabCut Project Manager GUI
+### DeepLabCut Project Manager GUI (recommended for beginners)

-As of 2.1+ you can also launch a GUI to aid in project creation and modify/run existing projects.
+**GUI:**
 Simply ``python -m deeplabcut`` or MacOS: ``pythonw -m deeplabcut``.
 The below functions are available to you in an easy-to-use graphical user interface.
 While most functionality is available, advanced users might want the additional flexibility that command line interface offers.
 Read more [here](/docs/PROJECT_GUI.md).

 <p align="center">